Is the book “50 Shades of Grey” brilliant, entertaining erotic literature, or misogynistic horror-show? A textual analysis with 39 quotations.

 Job done, Ana.

-(iv) In fact, 50 Shades goes beyond romance to satisfy what I have heard described as the ultimate female fantasy: that a woman can change a man.
+(iv) In fact, 50 Shades: the book goes beyond romance to satisfy what I have heard described as the ultimate female fantasy: that a woman can change a man.
 I speak here in the spirit of Len Deighton’s master spy Bernard Samson, who says in the thriller London Match: The tragedy of marriage is that while all women marry thinking that their man will change, all men marry believing their wife will never change.

 Ana not only transforms Christian’s ability to love; she changes him through her love.
 She makes him accept that they will have a real relationship, as Christian acknowledges in volume 2:

 ‘I have spent all my adult life trying to avoid any extreme emotion.
 Yet you… you bring out feelings in me that are completely alien.
 It’s very…’ He frowns, grasping for the word.
 ‘Unsettling.’

 By later in the same volume, she is astonished by the transformation: